 1. New York City Excise Tax Relief – A1719/S6303 (Lentol/Golden) *PASSED 6/16/16 – SIGNED by the Governot 9/29/16

 Authorizes a credit for beer produced within NYC by a taxpayer that is registered as a distributor under article 18 of the tax law.

-2. Farm Brewery Amendment allowing the sale of NYS labeled wine, spirits and cider by the glass, and allowing Farm Winereies to sell NYS labeled beer by the glass. – S5707-A7960A (Magee, Kennedy/Ritchie) *PASSED 6/9/16 (sent to his desk on 9/6 for the Governors signature)
+2. Farm Brewery Amendment allowing the sale of NYS labeled wine, spirits and cider by the glass, and allowing Farm Winereies to sell NYS labeled beer by the glass. – S5707-A7960A (Magee, Kennedy/Ritchie) *PASSED 6/9/16 – SIGNED by the Governor 8/16

 3. Use & Sales Tax exemption for breweries that sell samples of beer in their tasting rooms (Kolb/Gallivan) A8706-A/S6556A

 Currently, breweries are allowed a Sales and Use Tax exemption for sampled beer they give away, we will be asking for the same privilidge that wine currently enjoys, which is a Sales and Use Tax Exemption for samples sold in tasting rooms.

 Current comparison as the law is written for beer – TSB-M-15(1)S

 Current law for wineries in NYS – TSB-M-14(9)S